nadaa/rec-strategies-abm/README.md

   └── utils.py             <- An auxiliary module for extra helpful functions

 ```
-## Dataset to compute consumers items' utilities
+## Ratings dataset
-We used [Movielens dataset](https://grouplens.org/datasets/movielens/), the small version (1 MB), which contains movie ratings for multiple users, [more details](http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html).
+We use the [Movielens dataset](https://grouplens.org/datasets/movielens/), the small version (1 MB), which contains movie ratings for multiple consumers, [more details](http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html).
 The following shows the content of `ratings.csv`.

 |userId|movieId|rating|timestamp|